zeropingheroes/lanager/README.md

    Docker to bind-mount the project directory on your host computer into the Docker container
 3. Run the command `UID=$(id -u) GID=$(id -g)` to give Docker your user's ID and group ID, so it can read and write to the project directory on your host computer
-4. Run  `docker compose up --detach`
+4. Run  `docker-compose up --detach`
 5. Visit `http://localhost`

 The container will run the code from your host computer, rather than the static copy of the code in the container's